 © Depositphotos

 Found in the great state of Nevada, Great Basin National Park is a land of rugged beauty and extreme contrasts.
-Here, you can explore the Lehman Caves with their bizarre and intricate formations that look like something out of a gothic fairytale.
+It’s here that you can explore the Lehman Caves with their bizarre and intricate formations that look like something out of a gothic fairytale.
 Or climb Wheeler Peak, which stands at a whopping 13,063 feet.

-Fun little tidbit: the park is home to some of the oldest trees on Earth, the bristlecone pines, which have been around for nearly 5,000 years.
-Between the incredible night skies and the vast, serene landscapes, it’s clear this park didn’t come to play—it came to impress.
+The park is home to some of the oldest trees on Earth, the bristlecone pines, which have been around for nearly 5,000 years.
+And between the incredible night skies and the vast, serene landscapes, it’s clear this park didn’t come to play – it came to impress.

 Channel Islands National Park, California